 Since 2015, we have has supported 300 people, reduced inpatient admissions and successfully discharged 38% of clients to their GP - a really positive outcome considering many of the people we work with have been in secondary mental health service for many years.
-As winners of the Collaboration (Integration) award at the Third Sector Care awards in London in December last year we were delighted that our innovation work was recognised.

 - tools for wellbeing and recovery